 Because it is a legal gray area, it is now pretty rare to get fully-loaded Kodi boxes.
 They have also become less popular, as fully-loaded boxes tend to come with a lot of extra stuff you don’t want and with add-ons that just don’t work.

 You are better off determining what you want – sports, gaming, movies, TV shows, music – and then going onto the Kodi forums to find the best ways to load these onto your Kodi box (or using this in-depth guide!).

-This is by no means an exhaustive Kodi setup guide.
+This is by no means an exhaustive guide for installing Kodi and getting it set up to use.
 To do that would likely double or triple the length of this article.
-There were topics I touched on only briefly, and others which I didn’t mention at all.
+There were topics I touched on only briefly and others that I didn’t mention at all.

-However, this guide should help you get a Kodi installation up and running from scratch and get you to the point that you can start enjoying your media.
+However, this guide should help you get a Kodi installation up and running from scratch and get you to the point where you can start enjoying your media.